jazorp/jazorp/README.md

 ###*Features*

-Despite the fact that a declarative approach looks much more attractive and cleaner in regards of data validation, Gazorp is imperative.
+Despite the fact that a declarative approach looks much more attractive and cleaner in regards of data validation, Jazorp is imperative.
 This can be perceived as a rather ugly approach at a first glance but it has some very important advantages:

 - Object data to field name mapping can be arbitrarily changed without a hustle.
 - Domain Objects are not overblown with annotations, especially in cases when an Object can be validated differently depending on the context/action.